Edited by: Deborah Orlievsky, Writer/Editor

 First, it's important to note the price relation to demand.
 Since there is a rising demand for insulin, it costs more.
 But, just like any other product, the demand-supply curve still applies.

 The inflated figures of insulin are not limited to the Canadian borders.
 Many Americans hop the fence to in order to obtain insulin in Canada because the inflated prices are even more astronomical just to the south.

 In the United States, the cost of one insulin vial is as high as $350.
 So, many diabetic patients come to Canada, furthering driving up the price as a side effect of increased demand.

-Those with type one diabetes use two or three vials per month, while those with type two diabetes use six or more vials.
+Those with type 1 diabetes use 2 or 3 vials per month, while those with type 2 diabetes use 6 or more vials.
 But, this is just the average.
 Each patient has different needs depending on the severity of their condition.

-Given that this is true, the cost of insulin each month can range from $30 per month to $400 per month.
+Given that this is true, the cost of insulin per month can range from $30 a month to $735 a month.

 But that's just the cost of insulin.
-When it comes to insulin, you need a wide range of medical products.
-This includes syringes, alcohol swabs, insulin pumps, glucose monitors, test strips, and more.
+When it comes to diabetes, you need a wide range of medical products.
+These include syringes, alcohol swabs, insulin pumps, glucose monitors, test strips, and more.
 With all these supplies, and the insulin, diabetes can cost an individual up to $1,500 a month in related-expenses.